This tutorial shows you how to:

 a simple, multithreaded example that does not use persistent or global

 data.
-Two threads call the MATLAB function matrix_exp
+Two threads call the MATLAB function matrix_exp with

 different sets of input data.